 Diversified Income Fund

-Jonathan is the Deputy Head of Investments, Portfolio Manager of the Milford Active Growth Funds (Unit Trust & KiwiSaver) and Co-Manager of the Milford Diversified Income Fund.
+Jonathan is Deputy Chief Investment Officer, Portfolio Manager of the Milford Active Growth Funds (Unit Trust & KiwiSaver) and Co-Manager of the Milford Diversified Income Fund.
 Prior to joining Milford in 2008, Jonathan worked for Gartmore Investment Management in London where he was Portfolio Manager for the Royal Bank of Scotland Pension scheme which had assets in excess of NZ$25 billion.
 While at Gartmore, Jonathan was also responsible for investment strategy and investments into individual private equity funds and companies across Europe and Asia.
 Prior to Gartmore, Jonathan worked for BT Funds Management, Frank Russell and the New Zealand Dairy Board (now Fonterra).
 Jonathan is a CFA Charterholder.

 How do distributions work?

 Some of our funds pay distributions at set intervals.
 Distributions are a way for some of the fund’s returns to be paid out to investors, in the form of cash payments.
 The portfolio managers have set the distribution amounts at levels they feel are sustainable, given the current and expected future environment.
 The amount paid to each investor is based on the number of cents per unit held.

 If you are investing into a fund that pays regular distributions but opt not to receive the cash, it will instead be reinvested and used to purchase additional units in that fund.

 Distributions from the funds are non-taxable events and are not treated as income for tax purposes.